VijayThilak/Tech_challenge/README.md

 How to test the solution on Minikube locally?

-#Build image inside Minikube:
-cd  web-app ; minikube image build -t obird-v1 . &&  helm upgrade --install orderbird-dep  orderbird-helm/ --values orderbird-helm/values.yaml
+cd  tech_challenge ; minikube image build -t obird-v1 . &&  helm upgrade --install orderbird-dep  orderbird-helm/ --values orderbird-helm/values.yaml

 # How to test the solution on K8s Environment?